 To address these issues, we run an analysis of the Chinese Treebank, which consists of over 51,000 syntactic trees (Xue et al. 2010).
 The Chinese Treebank has two very useful properties that complement the child-ambient speech dataset.
 First, it was annotated and checked according to an independent set of standards.
 Second, it is in a machine-readable format, which facilitates analysis on a larger scale.
-Admittedly, the Mandarin in the Treebank is not representative of the input of a Mandarin learner: the Treebank reflects more formal spoken and written registers, e.g. newswires, broadcasts, blogs.
-However, to the extent that we observe the same contrasts in the Chinese Treebank, that would suggest that the morphosyntactic differences between belief and desire complements and declaratives are robust in Mandarin and can be attested across different registers and genres.
-Such results would provide independent support for our CHILDES findings.
+Admittedly, the Mandarin in the Treebank is very different: the Treebank reflects more formal spoken and written registers, e.g. newswires, broadcasts, blogs.
+Despite register differences, we still expect a clear difference in the distribution of syntactic features across verbs and verb classes, not least because the same restrictions on overt subjects, modals, and aspect markers mentioned in Table 1 still hold.
+Observing similar contrasts with the Treebank data would provide independent support for our CHILDES findings.